The Jan. 6 committee has postponed its Wednesday hearing and will next meet Thursday

 Thursday's hearing was set to focus on the former president's pressure on then-Vice President Mike Pence to refuse to count electoral votes.

-Members appear to disagree on whether the panel would issue criminal referrals to DOJ
+On Twitter, Giuliani called the claim a lie: "I am disgusted and outraged at the out right lie by Jason Miller and Bill Steppien.
+I was upset that they were not prepared for the massive cheating (as well as other lawyers around the President) I REFUSED all alcohol that evening.
+My favorite drink..Diet Pepsi."

-Monday's hearing focused on Trump's role in perpetuating the lie that the 2020 election was stolen as the panel continued to make its case that former was the central character responsible for what happened on Jan.
-6. Trump responded Monday night with a 12-page statement that called the committee's investigation a sham and again pushed baseless voter fraud conspiracy theories.
+And Trump responded to the panel's second hearing on Monday night with a 12-page statement that called the committee's investigation a sham and again pushed baseless voter fraud conspiracies.

+Members appear to disagree on whether the panel would issue a criminal referral to DOJ

 Following Monday night's hearing, committee Chair Bennie Thompson, D-Miss., told reporters that the committee would like not issue a recommendation to the Justice Department to press charges.